fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 supplies and fans (along with numerous high-availability features) help provide high availability for business sensitive traffic.

-The RackSwitch G8272 (as shown in Figure 13) is ideal for latency sensitive applications, such as high-performance computing clusters, financial applications and NFV deployments.
-In addition to 10 Gb Ethernet (GbE) and 40 GbE connections, the G8272 can use 1 GbE connections.
+The RackSwitch G8272 (as shown in Figure 4.3) is ideal for latency sensitive applications, such as high-performance computing clusters, financial applications and NFV deployments.
+In addition to 10 Gb Ethernet (GbE) and 40 GbE connections, the G8272 can use 1 GbE connections (need the Photoelectric conversion module).

 For more information, see [product guide][g8272 guide].